-- (1) Must comply with building code.
-Subject to subsection (j)(2) below, all ADUs and JADUs must comply with all local building code requirements. - (2) No change of occupancy.
+(2) No change of occupancy.
 Construction of an ADU does not constitute a Group R occupancy change under the local building code, as described in Section 310 of the California Building Code, unless the building official or Code Enforcement Division officer makes a written finding based on substantial evidence in the record that the construction of the ADU could have a specific, adverse impact on public health and safety.
-Nothing in this subsection (j)(2) prevents the City from changing the occupancy code of a space that was uninhabitable space or that was only permitted for nonresidential use and was subsequently converted for residential use in accordance with this section.
+Nothing in this subsection § 21.85.050(j)(2) prevents the City from changing the occupancy code of a space that was uninhabitable space or that was only permitted for nonresidential use and was subsequently converted for residential use in accordance with this section.

-21.85.060 Specific ADU requirements.
+§ 21.85.060.
+Specific ADU Requirements.

-The following requirements apply only to ADUs that require an ADU permit under Section 21.85.040(b) above.
+The following requirements apply only to ADUs that require an ADU permit under subsection § 21.85.040(b) above.